qutip/qutip/doc/guide/heom/bosonic.rst

 the parameters of a Drude-Lorentz bath, and ``Q`` is the coupling operator between the system and the bath.

-We may the pass these parameters to either ``DrudeLorentzBath`` or ``DrudeLorentzPadeBath`` to construct an expansion of the bath correlations:
+We may the pass these parameters to either :class:`~qutip.nonmarkov.heom.DrudeLorentzBath` or :class:`~qutip.nonmarkov.heom.DrudeLorentzPadeBath` to construct an expansion of the bath correlations:

 .. plot::
     :context: